 1. Aiding your beneficiaries.

 The first, and perhaps most obvious, way that in-kind donations support a nonprofit’s cause is by directly aiding its beneficiaries.
-If your nonprofit is human-centered, you likely already accept in-kind donations such as these:
+If your nonprofit is human-centered, you likely already accept in-kind donations such as:

 - Food